exaconn/doom64-dc/README.md

 *NOTE: FOR BEST RESULTS, PLEASE USE THE `environ.sh` FILE PROVIDED IN THE `doom64-dc` REPO.*

 Doom 64 can be built using an unmodified copy of KOS cloned directly from the official repo.
-I have tested it with `master` as of 2025/05/04 (commit `2762cef`).
-I suggest using that specific commit id.
+Use the `v2.2.1` tag version of KOS.

 If you are going to file a Github issue, make sure you are using that version to test your problem.